 In British Columbia, there are actually 2 main options for learning at home.
 One is called Distributed Learning (enrolling) and the other is actually homeschooling (registering).
 There is a big difference between the two – homeschooling being more independent whereas distributed learning requires you to meet provincial Learning Outcomes under the supervision of a teacher.
-Homeschoolers in this province get financial support with the value dependent on what option is chosen and what school board they are with.
+Homeschoolers in this province get financial support with the value dependent on what option they choose and what school board they are with.

 Homeschoolers in Saskatchewan are required to register with their school board and provide an educational plan for each child.
 Over the course of the year, they need to keep a portfolio of their work or provide a written summary which they present at the end of the year.
 Funding for homeschoolers varies according to district.

 In Manitoba, homeschoolers need to inform the government that they are homeschooling.
 In January and again in June, an official report is filed outlining the learning completed.
 This province offers no funding to homeschooling families.